Knowing-Nature/kn-website/content/episode/19/video-games-and-enviro-ed/index.md

   * Use developer patch notes as a model for keeping track of learning and ideas.
 Real world example of professionals acknowledging mistakes and correcting them.

-What did you think?
 Do you have a game recommendation?
-Send us your thoughts! knowingnaturepodcast@gmail.com
+[Send us your thoughts](/about)!

-Tweet us @kn_podcast

-Intro/Outro music: Selfish by Derek Clegg.
-Attribution-Noncommercial-Share Alike 3.0 US License